zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Well, Dorothy is going to have Cameron put money in to a swear jar every time he uses a bad word.
 She explains this.
 She says, “For every swear word you say,

 you’ll need to put a dollar into the jar.
 We’ll sav e the money for the kids’ education.”
 I’m not exactly sure what the relations hip is between Dorothy and Cameron; perhaps Cameron is some sort of relative w ho is staying with Dorothy, a brother or a cousin perhaps.
-Dorothy says the mon ey in the swear jar will be used for their children’s education.
+Dorothy says the money in the swear jar will be used for their children’s education.
 Cameron is sho cked, surprised by this.
 So he almost swears again.
 He says, “What the f***?!”

 Dorothy says, “Hey, there will be no profanity of a ny kind in this house.
 I don’t want you to be a bad influence on my children.”
 A “ bad influence” would be something or someone that causes another person to be worse.
 Parents often worry about their children’s friends because they d on’t want their children to have bad influences in their life – other children who m ay make their children worse perhaps than they already are.
 Movies, books, telev ision programs could also be considered bad influences, depending on their conte nts, of course.